-- ➤ If a student misses a final It is the student's responsibility to arrange to make-up the final.
-Missed finals can only be made up by students with an approved doctor's excuse.
-If you know there is a problem prior to your finals please speak to the teacher or contact the principal for options. - Behavioral misconduct during final exam days will result in suspension until the end of school.
-Suspended students will have to report to school after the last student day to take their final exams. - Finals will be an open campus format.
-Students must have a signed permission slip to leave campus.
-Students are not permitted to loiter on campus once finished with their finals. - Open Campus can be revoked as a disciplinary consequence for student misbehavior - Attendance will be taken for those without a signed permission slip.
+- Finals will be an open campus format.
+Students must have a signed permission slip to leave campus. - o Students must report to HR at the start of the day - o Students are to leave campus once finished with a final - o If eating lunch on campus, remain in the period prior for the duration of the final or return to campus at 11:25 for lunch - ➤ If a student misses a final It is the student's responsibility to arrange to make-up the final. - o Missed finals can only be made up by students with an approved doctor's excuse. - o If you know you may be absent arrangements must be made with the teacher PRIOR to the day of the final - Behavioral misconduct during final exam days will result in suspension until the end of school.
+Suspended students will have to report to school after the last student day to take their final exams. - o Open Campus can be revoked as a disciplinary consequence - Attendance will be taken for those without a signed permission slip.
+These students are to follow the schedule provided and remain in classes for the duration of the period.